 When Tony wakes up the next morning, he finds himself sleeping on Brita’s couch with no recollection of murdering Pat.

-When Pat’s murder is discovered, the medical examiner says she died by a “kiss of death,” as it is clear the murderer held Pat in a sensual embrace during the murder and kissed her.
+When Pat’s murder is discovered, the medical examiner says she died by a “kiss of death,” as it’s clear that the murderer held Pat in a sensual embrace and kissed her during the murder.
 Bill Friend sees a publicity opportunity for the show, and uses Pat’s murder to advertise Othello, drawing parallels between Pat’s “kiss of death” murder and Othello’s “kiss of death” murder of Desdemona in the play.

 Tony is enraged by the ad, and tells Bill to immediately pull it.
 Based on Tony’s over-the-top response, Bill begins to suspect that Tony is Pat’s murderer.

-He voices his suspicions to the police, and Tony becomes a suspect.
+Bill voices his suspicions to the police, and Tony becomes a suspect.
 Bill and Police Captain Bonner (Joe Sawyer) decide to test Tony by hiring an actress to dress and act like Pat at the restaurant where she and Tony met.
 From Tony’s emotional reaction to this Pat “double,” it’s clear to Bill and Captain Bonner that Tony is guilty of Pat’s murder.
-They continue to observe him that night in the play, hoping to garner evidence to prove Tony’s guilt.
+They continue observing him that night in the play, hoping to garner evidence to prove Tony’s guilt.

-That night, Tony, as Othello, once again almost strangles Brita’s Desdemona to death, coming closer than ever before to killing her on stage.
+That night, Tony, as Othello, once again almost strangles Brita as Desdemona, coming closer than ever before to killing her on stage.
 Tony then realizes that he’s being watched suspiciously by Bill and Captain Bonner in the wings.
 In a flash, Tony realizes that Othello has taken over his life: he murdered Pat, and continues to put Brita’s life in danger each performance.
-Tony can’t live with the guilt, and at the end of the play, when Othello is to stab himself, Tony stabs himself for real, and it proves fatal.
+Tony can’t live with the guilt, and at the end of the play, when Othello stabs himself, Tony stabs himself for real.

 George Cukor Meets Shirley Schrift

-Director George Cukor actually met Shelley Winters long before casting her in A Double Life (1947).
-In fact, he was one of, if not the first, of Hollywood’s elite to recognize that Shelley Winters had talent, waaaay back when Shelley was still called Shirley Schrift.
+Director George Cukor met Shelley Winters long before casting her in A Double Life (1947).
+In fact, Cukor was possibly the first of Hollywood’s elite to recognize that Shelley Winters had talent, way back when Shelley was still called Shirley Schrift.

-Teenage Shirley was one of countless young hopefuls who auditioned for Cukor during the two year search for the actress to play Scarlett O’Hara in 1939’s Gone with the Wind.
-Shirley, armed with no training or experience, but plenty of ambition and confidence, was convinced she was destined to play Scarlett, and showed up at New York City’s Grand Central Building to audition:
+Teenage Shirley was one of countless young hopefuls to audition for Cukor during the two year search for the actress to play Scarlett O’Hara in 1939’s Gone with the Wind.
+Shirley, armed with no training or experience, but plenty of ambition and confidence, was convinced she was destined to play Scarlett.
+She assuredly showed up at New York City’s Grand Central Building to audition:

 “Having read that enormous book several times, I decided there was only one person to play Scarlett.
 ME….I got myself done up in Blanche’s [her older sister] high-heeled shoes and a huge straw hat of my mother’s with real pink flowers picked from the empty lot across the street pinned under it—a regular southern belle.
 I wobbled into the building, found the office and in my best southern Brooklynese announced to the secretary, ‘Ah’m heah to play Scarlett O’Hara.’